The libraries of today are so much more than dusty shelves and librarians who shush you.

 Some libraries offer access to bakeware, fondue pots, pasta makers, chocolate fountains and even large coffee makers, says Culbertson.

 These items are often too pricey to buy for a one-off event, but your library might have a stash of nontraditional items you can borrow.

 9. Co-working space

 Free Wi-Fi in libraries, along with quiet spaces, can provide you with a place to do your homework or even work on your business in peace — without the price tag that comes with renting a desk at a shared workspace.

-Check to see if your library offers clubs — including chess, book and even role-playing-game groups — that can keep the kids occupied.
+Check to see if your library offers after-school programming or clubs that can keep the kids occupied.